-When this is selected (default setting) all of your active figures
+Figures When this is selected (default setting) all of your active figures will be listed.

 You can select a figure that you would like to work on simply by selecting it in the list and pressing the OK button.
 If this is turned off, then all the figures in the project will be displayed.